Brikaa/security-assignment-2/report/report.md

 - **Test CVSS score:** 8.6
 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:P/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N`
 - **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/xss/>
-- **Description of the vulnerability:** an attacker can inject arbitrary HTML/CSS/JavaScript by putting them in the `content` parameter in `/altoromutual/bank/queryxpath.jsp?content=queryxpath.jsp&query=%22/%3E%3Cscript%3Ealert(%27xss%20injected%27)%3C/script%3E`
+- **Description of the vulnerability:** an attacker can inject arbitrary HTML/CSS/JavaScript by putting them in the `content` parameter in `/bank/queryxpath.jsp`
+- **Impact:** severe impact; an attacker can send such link to other users; the link appears as if it is genuine but it can contain an evil script or form that can cause the victim's data to be stolen
+- **Recommendations:** follow OWASP's recommendations in the link in the description of the type of the vulnerability

+## Cross site scripting in `/bank/queryxpath.jsp`

+- **Test CVSS severity**: High
+- **Test CVSS score:** 8.6
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:P/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/xss/>
+- **Description of the vulnerability:** an attacker can inject arbitrary HTML/CSS/JavaScript by putting them in the `startDate` or `endDate` parameter in `/bank/transaction.jsp`
 - **Impact:** severe impact; an attacker can send such link to other users; the link appears as if it is genuine but it can contain an evil script or form that can cause the victim's data to be stolen
 - **Recommendations:** follow OWASP's recommendations in the link in the description of the type of the vulnerability